Health effects of coffee: Cardiovascular disease

 Moderate coffee consumption is not a risk factor for coronary heart disease.

 A 2012 meta-analysis concluded that people who drank moderate amounts of coffee had a lower rate of heart failure, with the biggest effect found for those who drank more than four cups a day.
 A 2014 meta-analysis concluded that cardiovascular disease, such as coronary artery disease and stroke, is less likely with three to five cups of non-decaffeinated coffee per day but more likely with over five cups per day.
 A 2016 meta-analysis showed that coffee consumption was associated with a reduced risk of death in patients who have had a myocardial infarction.

 The effect of no or moderate daily consumption of coffee on risk for developing hypertension has been assessed in several reviews during the 21st century.
-A 2019 review found that one to two cups consumed per day did not affect hypertension risk, whereas drinking three or more cups per day reduced the risk, a finding in agreement with a 2017 analysis which showed a 9% lower risk of hypertension with long-term consumption of up to seven cups of coffee per day.
+A 2019 review found that one to two cups consumed per day did not affect hypertension risk, whereas drinking three or more cups per day reduced the risk.
 Another review in 2018 found that the risk of hypertension was reduced by 2% with each cup per day increment of coffee consumption up to 8 cups per day, compared with people who did not consume any coffee.

-A large 2024 study, involving close to two hundred thousand participants using the UK Biobank, indicated that a habitual caffeine intake, at moderate levels of 200 mg – 300 mg of caffeine per day "was associated with a lower risk of new-onset CM [Cardiometabolic multimorbidity] and could play important roles in almost all transition phases of CM development."
-In particular, the study found that metabolites related to very low-density lipoproteins were reduced with higher metabolites related to high-density lipoproteins.
-The study found any caffeine intake, in general, reduced the risks of CM, although it did not find strong evidence that tea reduced the risk of stroke and Type 2 Diabetes.

 By contrast, a 2011 review found that drinking one to three cups of coffee per day may pose a slightly increased risk of developing hypertension.

 The 2021 European Society of Cardiology Guidelines on Cardiovascular Disease Prevention in Clinical Practice state: "Non-filtered coffee contains LDL-C-raising cafestol and kahweol, and may be associated with an up to 25% increased risk of atherosclerosis (ASCVD) mortality by consumption of nine or more drinks a day.
 Non-filtered coffee includes boiled, Greek, and Turkish coffee and some espresso coffees.
 Moderate coffee consumption (3–4 cups per day) is probably not harmful, perhaps even moderately beneficial".